IT TAKES AN ABUNDANCE OF LAWS TO MAKE MEN CRIMINALS

 Obviously one thing globalization efforts do not want, and are trying to prevent, are global protest against ongoing wars, or the Orwellian Technocratic state, such as what successfully impacted the Vietnam War, and nationwide mobilization against corruption, or any exposure against the globalization agenda.

-FULL LINK TO UNDERSTANDING MCA "Unlawful Enemy Combatant" definition below.
+UNDERSTANDING MCA "Unlawful Enemy Combatant" definition below.

 DOD Regulation 5240.1.R